Why is the Salinas River So Important?

 The Salinas River watershed, which includes the Nacimiento River, San Antonio River, Estrella

-River, and Arroyo Seco River, encompasses approximately 4,600 square miles.
-It supplies the
+River, and Arroyo Seco River, encompasses approximately 4,780 square miles (from US

 Salinas River Habitat: